A terrarium lamp is a wonderfully creative blend of art, nature, and good old-fashioned practicality.

 Just be sure you get an electrical bottle lamp kit, not a torch wick one – they’re both sold as “bottle lamp kits.”

-Many of the kits don’t come with a bulb, so if yours doesn’t, get yourself down to the store and grab one.
+Many of the kits don’t come with a bulb or lampshade, so if yours doesn’t, get yourself down to the store and grab them.

-I highly recommend choosing a warm-toned bulb over a cool-toned bulb; this advice is completely unrelated to the project, but trust me, it’s better.
+I highly recommend choosing a warm-toned bulb over a cool-toned bulb; this advice is completely unrelated to the project, but the thought of cool-toned light makes me feel uneasy.
+Lol.

 You’re gonna need:

-- Any other terrarium tools you’d like (my must-haves are aquascaping tweezers and an angled paintbrush)
+- Any other basic terrarium tools you’d like.
+My must-haves are aquascaping tweezers and an angled paintbrush.

-For drainage, leca, aquarium gravel, or pebbles all work great.
+For drainage, leca, aquarium gravel, or pebbles all work great, and a good-quality substrate (like our signature terrarium mix) goes a long way.

 Better safe than sorry.
 Why not try Ficus pumila, Pothos, Fittonia, Syngonium, or Pilea glauca?